benbernard/RecordStream/README.md

 - eval

-    Eval a string of perl against each record
+    Eval a string of Perl against each record

 - flatten